LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Proposed Method

 \textbf{Problem: } Given a training set $ \{\mathcal{S}_i\} = \{ (\mathcal{P}_i,\mathtt{x}_i) \} $ consisting of pairs of point cloud $ \mathcal{P}_i $ with associated geo-location $ \mathtt{x}_i $, find the parameters $ \theta $ of the mapping function $ \Phi_{\theta} : \mathcal{P} \rightarrow g \in \mathbb{R}^{d'} $ , such that for any subset of samples $\{\mathcal{S}_a, \mathcal{S}_i, \mathcal{S}_j\}$,

 where, $ \mathcal{D} $ represents geometric distance and $\lVert . \rVert$ represents a distance in the feature space (typically $ {L}_2$).

-Learning the parameter $ \theta $ that addresses the above problem is generally performed using a metric learning setting by applying a loss function $ \mathcal{L}_g $ that acts on the global descriptors extracted from a tuple $ \mathcal{T} $ of training samples.
+Learning the parameters $ \theta $ that address the above problem is generally performed using a metric learning setting by applying a loss function $ \mathcal{L}_g $ that acts on the global descriptors extracted from a tuple $ \mathcal{T} $ of training samples.
 We use the subscript `$g$' in $ \mathcal{L}_g $ to highlight that the loss is typically only applied on the global descriptors, \ie{} at the scene-level.